AlfredoPrades/Arduino/README.md

 Arduino
 =======

-Some arduino project i'm working on
+Some arduino projects i'm working on